clirdlf/ndsa.org/members.md

 - Frequently Asked Questions about membership, participation and communications.

 ## Questions?
-For questions and more detailed information about the send an email with to ndsa@loc.gov
+For questions and more detailed information about the send an email with to ndsa@diglib.org